-Council to meet and consider the applicants request and the CEO's report prior to the applicant attending the meeting, or should allocate suitable time to consider all matters or request more information at a time in the meeting,
+Council to meet and consider the applicants request and the CEO's report prior to the applicant attending the meeting or should allocate suitable time to consider all mattersor request more information at a time in the meeting.

-Council to meet with the applicant at designated time approximately 20 minut-s - to be determined by the meeting presiding member (subject to other business of the day and the opportunity to previously consider related information/report).
+Council will meet with the applicant at the designated time, to be determined by the meeting presiding member (subject to other business of the day and the opportunity to previously consider related information/report).